AdafroLabs/Intro-to-Linux-Server-Admin/README.md

 ## Course description:

-This course delves into managing a linux server, automation techniques, best practices to ensure scalability, secure development and deployment of applications.
+This course delves into managing, automation techniques, best practices to ensure scalability, secure development and deployment of applications on a linux server.

 ---